The 10 Best

 Cuc Gach Quan

 Hidden away on a small street at the edge of District 1, Cuc Gach Quan bursts to life as soon as you walk through the doors.
 Set in a heritage building that has been beautifully maintained, the restaurant meanders through different rooms, courtyards, and ponds of the ancient house.
 The overall atmosphere is that of sophistication and simplicity.
 The food follows suit—it’s simple, fresh, traditional, and refined.
-You really can’t go wrong with anything on the menu, which showcases what makes Vietnamese cuisine so incredible.
+You really can’t go wrong with anything on the menu, all of which showcases what makes Vietnamese cuisine so incredible.

 Hoa Tuc